minshi123/gitlab/doc/user/project/code_owners.md

 ## Why is this useful?

-Code Owners allows for a version controlled single source of truth file outlining the exact GitLab users or groups that own certain files or paths in a repository.
+Code Owners allows for a version controlled, single source of truth file outlining the exact GitLab users or groups that own certain files or paths in a repository.
 Code Owners can be utilized in the merge request approval process which can streamline